 If you are professionals in the hospitality industry you can work in hotels and restaurants that have English as their official language.
 All employees speak English for communication and deal with customers in English too.

 Teacher’s especially English teacher/tutor can use English officially.
 Teachers for the higher level like postgraduates or graduate have little or no need of communication in German.
 German universities offer programs both in English and German.
 There are a lot of schools and academies that are looking for a fluent English speaker to teach English.
 However, the problem of language may arise for a school teacher.
 As they have to communicate with parents or students.

 Scientific research and laboratory

-In IT department there is little need of German language skill.
+In the IT department, there is little need of German language skill.
 For example IT analysts and IT support.
 They mostly do not require communication skills in German.
-In fact if you excel in your field their is no need to worry about the language problem.
+In fact, if you excel in your field there is no need to worry about the language problem.

-If you are a surgeon you may have little or no need of communication.
+If you are a surgeon you may have little or no need for communication.
 On the other hand physician or pharmacists should be fluent in German as they have to communicate.
-But if you are a surgeon,you would mostly perform a specific surgery.
+But if you are a surgeon, you would mostly perform a specific surgery.
 Therefore there is little need of German skill for them.

-Electronic engineers are highly paid in industry in Germany.
-The engineers who are skilled are overlooked of their German speaking capability.
+Electronic engineers are highly paid in the industry in Germany.
+The engineers who are skilled are overlooked of their German-speaking capability.
 They mostly require you to design and analyze up to date electronics.
 You just have to do your job right.

-English editor are most of time required to read and write English.
+English editor is most of the time required to read and write English.
 They must be proficient in English but there is no need of having to speak German.
 You can get a job as a content writer or editor in various companies.